US Conference 2020

 Time to roll up your sleeves and apply biometrics good practice to operational scenarios!

-The Biometrics Institute Good Practice Framework* is a first-of-its-kind good practice tool for biometrics.
-It outlines the stages of the strategic planning, procurement and operation of a biometric system and helps you navigate a pathway through the factors that may influence your application.
+The Biometrics Institute Good Practice Framework is a first-of-its-kind good practice tool for biometrics that outlines the stages of the strategic planning, procurement and operation of a biometric system or network.
+Its primary function is to provide a structured pathway through the factors that may influence or constrain a biometric application.

 The event will be held under Chatham House Rule and will be off-the-record (no media) to facilitate open dialogue between our members and stakeholders.